Methods of calculating tax

 Where the employee does not provide their PPSN

-You must tax an employee at the higher rate of tax with no tax credits.
-If an employee gives you their PPSN after this, you must apply for a RPN.
-You should operate on the details returned on the RPN.
+The employer must tax an employee at the higher rate of tax with no tax credits.
+If the employee provides their PPSN after this, the employer must apply for a RPN.
+The employer should then operate tax based on the details returned on the RPN.

-If no RPN is available at this point, you must apply normal Emergency Tax rules.
+If no RPN is available at this point, the employer must apply normal Emergency Tax rules.

 Emergency Tax is continuous

-You might have an employee that works for you for separate periods over the year.
-If this employee is on Emergency Tax, you count every week starting from the date they began working for you.
+An employer might have an employee that works for them for separate periods over the year.
+If this employee is on Emergency Tax, the employer counts every week starting from the date they began working for them.
 This applies even if the employee does not work each week.

 - Example